abyala/advent-2020-clojure/docs/day03.md

 `y` as the second value in the vector, and `point` as the entire vector, all at once!

-Finally, the function leverages `(take-while some?` around the `iterate` function to avoid returning an infinite sequence of `nil`s. `take-while` takes in a predicate to apply to a sequence, returning values until the predicate returns a non-true value. `some?` is a predicate that returns `true` when its input is not `nil`, so we are telling the function to take all values until we get `nil`s.
+Finally, the function leverages `(take-while some?)` around the `iterate` function to avoid returning an infinite sequence of `nil`s. `take-while` applies a predicate each value in a sequence, returning values until the predicate returns a non-true value. `some?` is a predicate that returns `true` when its input is not `nil`, so we are telling the function to take all values until we get `nil`s.